amunters/bitx40-raduino-v2/operating-instructions.md

 - [the Function Button](#function-button)
 - [the PTT sense mod](#ptt-sense-wiring)

-After a version update all calibration data, drive level settings, etc will be reset to 'factory' values.
+After a version update all user settings, calibration data, etc will be reset to 'factory' values.
-Before updating note down your cal values etc. After the update use the Function Button to set them back again.
 Depending on the user's choice, additional functionality provided by this software can be activated by installing the related (minimal) hardware mods.
 See the table below showing which mods are required for each function.
 Details of each mod are described below.

 ![Table of hardware modifications](hardware%20modification%20overview.PNG)